FraCorti/TSP-GeneticAlgorithm/ThirdAssignmentParallel/README.md

 ## Acknowledgments
-This project was developed for an assignment of the course [Parallel and Distributed Systems](http://didawiki.di.unipi.it/doku.php/magistraleinformaticanetworking/spm/sdpm09support) at University of Pisa under the guide of [Prof. Marco Danelutto](http://calvados.di.unipi.it/paragroup/danelutto/) and [Prof. Massimo Torquati](http://calvados.di.unipi.it/paragroup/torquati/).
+This project was developed for an assignment of the course [Parallel and Distributed Systems](http://didawiki.di.unipi.it/doku.php/magistraleinformaticanetworking/spm/sdpm09support) at the University of Pisa under the guide of [Prof. Marco Danelutto](http://calvados.di.unipi.it/paragroup/danelutto/) and [Prof. Massimo Torquati](http://calvados.di.unipi.it/paragroup/torquati/).
+The implementation of MergeSort was taken from the reference present in [this paper](http://pages.di.unipi.it/mencagli/publications/preprint-seps-2016.pdf)